 If the common or preferred stock account decreases in value (also see treasury stock, below):

-It means the company is buying back some of its own stock and cash flowed out (negative) of the company.
+It means the company is buying back some of its own stock and cash flowed out of the company (negative).

 The amount of the decrease will be deducted from the cash provided/used by financing activities.